godpeny/pages/main/src/blog-post.28.md

 ![alt text](images/blog28_deep_q_learning.png)

 The main idea of Deep Q-Learning is to find a Q-function to replace the Q-table to avoid downside of Q-learning.
 The Q-function is neural network that works as a function approximator which approximates the Q-values.
 So input of the Q-function is a state and output is the distribution of scores for all the actions.
+Simply speaking, Q-function predicts Q-value.
 We have to select the maximum score action from the output.

 #### Training Q-Function
 In order to train this network, we need to compute the loss and back-propagate.
 But unlike the classic supervised learning, there are no labels.
 Note that since q-scores(output of the network) doesn't have to be in range $0 \sim 1$, it is regression problem.